vicampo/riposte/README.md

-Riposte—A Scripting Language for JSON-based HTTP APIs
+Riposte—Scripting Language for JSON-based HTTP APIs
 ==========

 Riposte is a scripting language for evaluating JSON-bearing HTTP responses.
 The intended use case is a JSON-based HTTP API.
 It comes with a commandline tool, `riposte`, which executes Riposte scripts.
 Using Riposte, one writes a sequence of commands—which amount to HTTP requests—and assertions, which require that the response meets certain conditions.